Just a 10-minute drive from Woodfarm Barns, Helmingham Hall is a grand private residence opening its garden for a magical light display!

 Where to stay if you’re visiting Kentwell Hall

 As we mentioned earlier, Kentwell Hall is just over 45 minutes from our Luxury Dog-Friendly Holiday Cottages.
 Our comfortable, self-contained cottages each sleep two people plus up to three dogs, and five of the cottages also feature luxurious hot tubs.
-We also have a stunning Thatched Farmhouse which sleeps up to seven guests and three dogs very comfortably.
+We also have a stunning Thatched Farmhouse which sleeps two guests and three dogs very comfortably.
 Alternatively, we also have two Historic Dutch Barges – one moored at Snape Maltings, and the other at Tidemill in Woodbridge.
 If you would like to find out more about these, visit woodfarmbarges.com.

 Whether you live in Suffolk and are looking for a special day out, or you’re planning a staycation in one of the UK’s most beautiful counties, there is plenty to do in Suffolk.
 Lying in the east of England, the historic county of Suffolk is bordered by Norfolk, Cambridgeshire, Essex and the North Sea to the east, and boasts glorious rolling hills in the west and the famous broads in the east.

 If you are looking for days out in Suffolk, there is an abundance of things to do, and here are some of the best: